Senior Finance Manager Salary

 For Senior Finance Managers, experience does not seem to be a major factor in determining pay.
 Six-figure salaries are not unusual for those just entering the occupation — survey respondents with less than five years' experience under their belts report receiving an average of $103K per year.
 After working for 10 to 20 years, Senior Finance Managers make a median salary of $131K.
 Senior Finance Managers who have stuck around for more than two decades see earnings that are only slightly higher than those of folks who have worked for 10 to 20 years; the more senior group makes around $137K on average.

 Pay Difference by Location

-Home to some of the best pay for Senior Finance Managers, San Jose offers exceptional salaries, 27 percent above the national average.
-Senior Finance Managers can also look forward to large paychecks in cities like San Francisco (+16 percent), Boston (+5 percent), San Diego (+5 percent), and Seattle (+4 percent).
-One of the biggest compensable factors for Senior Finance Managers is geography, with workers in Washington earning a whopping 23 percent below the national average.
-Employers pay around 17 percent less in Cincinnati and 11 percent less in Austin, below-median salaries for those in this field.
+For Senior Finance Managers, San Jose provides a pay rate that is 26 percent greater than the national average.
+Senior Finance Managers can also look forward to large paychecks in cities like San Francisco (+18 percent), Dallas (+6 percent), Seattle (+5 percent), and San Diego (+4 percent).
+One of the biggest compensable factors for Senior Finance Managers is geography, with workers in Philadelphia earning a whopping 26 percent below the national average.
+Workers in Minneapolis and Cincinnati earn salaries that trail the national average for those in this profession (17 percent less).

 Rated 5 out of 5